hidayahrr/hidayahrr/README.md

 ## 🚀 About Me

-😃 My name is Hidayah Rizki Ramadhan, a Senior Data Analyst and an aspiring Data Engineer with extensive experience in various companies such as Tokopedia, CT Corp Digital, Titipaja, CIFOR-ICRAF, and Wagely.
+😃 My name is Hidayah Rizki Ramadhan, a Senior Data Analyst and an aspiring Data Engineer with extensive experience in various companies such as Titipaja, CIFOR, Wagely, and Coda.

 🎓 I earned my Bachelor's Degree in Business Management at Institut Teknologi Bandung.
 Although my background is in business, I am excited to learn other more technical fields such as business intelligence and data engineering.